yaman3108/CPP-and-Data-Structures-PRN-23070123155/README.md

 ![Screenshot 2024-07-30 104208](https://github.com/user-attachments/assets/723cba7e-1d94-412d-ac97-d71e6822ae03)

 ## Conclusion:
-This program provides a comprehensive overview of how different types of operators are used in C++.
-Understanding these operators is crucial for performing various operations, manipulating data, and implementing logic in C++ programs.
-This file serves as a practical guide for beginners to get familiar with operators and their applications in programming.
+This program provides a overview of how different types of operators are used in C++.
+Understanding these operators is important for performing various operations, manipulating data, and implementing logic in C++ programs.
+This program serves as a practical guide for beginners to get familiar with operators and their applications in C++.